ldover29/Archiving_and_Logging_Data/README.md

 # Archiving_and_Logging_Data
 Assuming the role of a security analyst for the fictional company 'Credico Inc' to archive and log data

+# Step 1: Create, Extract, Compress, and Manage tar Backup Archives

+1. Command to extract the TarDocs.tar archive to the current directory:

+**sudo tar xvvf TardDocs.tar**

+2. Command to create the Javaless_Doc.tar archive from the TarDocs/ directory, while excluding the TarDocs/Documents/Java directory:

+**Tar -cvf Javaless_Doc.tar --exclude=”TarDocs/Documents/Java” TarDocs/**

+3. Command to ensure Java/ is not in the new Javaless_Docs.tar archive:

+**sudo tar tf Javaless_Doc.tar | grep "Java"**

+**Critical Analysis Question**

+Why wouldn't you use the options -x and -c at the same time with tar?

+X means to extract and c means to create.
+X would be used to extract data, like untar, while c would be used to create an archive.
+These two options within a command would cancel each other out and the command would not work.
+Once the tar is created it would just extract everything, making the command pointless.

+# Step 2: Create, Manage, and Automate Cron Jobs

+1. Cron job for backing up the /var/log/auth.log file:

+**0 6 * * 3 tar cvfz ~/Documents/Projects/auth_backup.tar.gz var/log/auth.log**

+# Step 3: Write Basic Bash Scripts

+1. Brace expansion command to create the four subdirectories:

+**sudo mkdir ~/backups/{freemem,diskuse,openlist,freedisk}**

+*I later noticed the spelling mistake for ‘freedisk’ and renamed the directory* Paste your system.sh script edits below:

+ #!/bin/bash
+free -lh > ~/backups/freemem/free_mem.txt
+df -h > ~/backups/diskuse/disk_usage.txt
+lsof > ~/backups/openlist/open_list.txt
+df -h / > ~/backups/freedisk/free_disk.txt

+Command to make the system.sh script executable: chmod 744 system.sh

+Optional
+Commands to test the script and confirm its execution: sudo ./system.sh

+Step 4.
+Manage Log File Sizes
+Run sudo nano /etc/logrotate.conf to edit the logrotate configuration file.

+ Configure a log rotation scheme that backs up authentication messages to the /var/log/auth.log.

+Add your config file edits below:
+/var/log/auth.log {
+    weekly
+    rotate 7
+    notifempty
+    delaycompress
+    missingok
+}